Personal (novel): Plot

 Reacher, accompanied by CIA agent Casey Nice, strategically navigates towards the residence harboring Kott, a property belonging to Charlie's imposing associate, Joseph "Little Joey" Green.
-Their path is fraught with danger, culminating in Reacher's decisive confrontation and elimination of Joey before breaching the house and swiftly killing both Kott and Charlie.
-Following this decisive action, Reacher is promptly flown back to the United States, not for gratitude, but for a face-off with General O'Day, the general who proposed the mission to him, his true intentions shrouded in deception.
+Their path is fraught with danger, culminating in Reacher's decisive confrontation and elimination of Little Joey before breaching the house and swiftly killing both Kott and Charlie.
+Following this decisive action, Reacher is promptly flown back to the United States, not for gratitude, but for a face-off with O'Day, his true intentions shrouded in deception.

-Kott, Charlie and Joey were criminals, but they were not threatening the G8 summit.
+Kott, Charlie and Little Joey were criminals, but they were not threatening the G8 summit.
 O'Day's interest in Kott was purely opportunistic, a calculated maneuver to bolster his political standing.
-Having preemptively sold Reacher to Kott, O'Day schemed to emerge as the savior, regardless of who ultimately prevailed.
+Having preemptively sold Reacher to Kott, O'Day schemed to emerge as a heroic figure regardless of who ultimately prevailed.
 Recognizing this manipulative ploy, Reacher spares O'Day's life but issues a stern warning: absolute silence or face a career-shattering scandal.
 As a final touch, Reacher leaves Charlie's pistol on O'Day's desk.
 Shortly after Reacher departs, news arrives of O'Day's accidental death while inspecting the gun, a conclusion that Reacher deems far from coincidental.